Messy Goes to OKIDO: Zoom

 Zoom is Zim and Zam's lab assistant.
-Zoom can morph into any shape he wants as long as it is not bigger than his body.
+He can morph into any shape he wants as long as it is not bigger than his body.
 This is very useful when the OKIDO gang are on an adventure.
 He doesn't speak but can make noises.
+Zoom is the only character, aside from Messy, to appear in every episode.

 Other characters

-Mayor Oki – He is the Mayor of OKIDO, has his own TV show called OKIDO Today and a private jet 'Mayor-Force-One'.
+Mayor Oki is the Mayor of OKIDO, has his own TV show called OKIDO Today and a private jet 'Mayor-Force-One'.

-Lolly – Lolly runs the ice-cream van and beach cafe.
+Lolly runs the ice-cream van and beach cafe.
 She is very friendly and chilled out.

-Geoffrey – He owns the OKIDO cafe.
-He used to be an actor but one day forgot his lines and has never acted again...
+Geoffrey owns the OKIDO cafe.
+He used to be an actor but one day forgot his lines and has never acted again.

-Snowden – A friendly, fun-loving monster that lives in the snowy mountains.
+Snowden is a friendly, fun-loving monster that lives in the snowy mountains.

-Fluff – Fluff a big white cloud from the mountains, she is very calm, sweet and kind.
+Fluff is a big white cloud from the mountains, she is very calm, sweet and kind.

-Stan Tall – Also known as Stan, he is OKIDO's biggest, strongest robot.
+Stan Tall, also known as Stan, is OKIDO's biggest, strongest robot.